aa6my/epg/README.md

 ## For your information
 Original EPG repository is in an archived state.
 See https://github.com/weareblahs/epg-old for the original one.
+## Currently encountered problems
+- Some channels unavailable on Astro.
+- Radio channels EPG unavailable on Astro.
+  - Seperating TV and radio might work, I'll test it soon.

 ## Auto-update Bot Testing in Progress
-This repository is testing an automated updating progress, daily, through my own Raspberry Pi 4.
+This repository is testing an automated updating progress, daily, through my own PC.
 Stay tuned for auto-update times.

 # About
 This repository is for Malaysian TV Channels (and some Southease Asian ones, too) and anyone can use it.